Walmart Seller Quick Start Guide: Get Selling in 5 Days

 Time required: 2-3 hours Cost: $0

 Pro tip: Answer thoroughly.
 Incomplete applications delay approval.
 If Walmart requests additional info (tax forms, ID verification), respond within 24 hours.
+Sellers who cannot wait out the approval window sometimes go the other route and look at buying a Walmart seller account that is already approved.

 Day 2: Prepare Your First 5 Products